 Visit our centre to see views across the reserve.
 Use telescopes mounted at the windows.
 Children can read interpretative displays on the wildlife and habitats of Cley and the threat from the encroaching sea.
-Suitable for groups of 10 at a time.

 A Changing Coastline

 A guided walk along the shingle bank at Cley beach to discuss coastal processes, global warming and the potential effects on the Norfolk coastline.
 Look at methods of coastal defence and management and discuss the resulting consequences on wildlife and the local communities.
 A second site can be visited to compare coastal defence strategies.
 Activities can include field sketches, beach profiling, sea defence game and debating.